 She was sitting on the floor, picture-perfect memories scattered around her.
-A half-full glass and a bottle of Merlot at a hand distance on the right and an empty box on the left.
+A half-full glass and a Merlot bottle at a hand distance on the right and an empty box on the left.

-The photographic evidence of the past few decades was speaking of ups and downs, smiles and tears, and a life lived to the fullest.
+The photographic evidence of the past few decades spoke of ups and downs, smiles and tears, and a life lived to the fullest.
 No regrets, so to speak.

 There was her first love grinning over a birthday cake.
 There was her hazelnut beauty dog looking at her as the one and only.
 There were her best friends who took her own life years ago.
-There was the rather insensitive photo taken by her brother right at the moment the judge granted her the divorce.
+There was the rather insensitive photo taken by her brother right when the judge granted her the divorce.

 A long sip of the Merlot followed by a panoramic view of all these memories…

 Some things went horribly wrong.
 In others, she got more than lucky.
 It was difficult to draw the line and decide if she was more on the positive side.
 Every experience was unique, every outcome had it’s good and bad.

 She rolled a joint for her self-diagnosed glaucoma and lit it up.
 Two short puffs followed by a long take.
 Another sip from the Merlot.

 She was in her late thirties and regarding herself still somewhat young.
 But what was age?
 Already three of her classmates she sat within school and university had left this world by their own choosing.
 Their faces were right there in the pictures.